-After a pop-up stint in New Orleans’ hippest delicatessen/beer store, Stein’s Market & Deli, power barista Lauren Fink has set up shop on her own Uptown corner.
+After a pop-up stint in New Orleans’ hippest delicatessen/beer store, Stein’s Market & Deli, barista Lauren Fink set up shop on her own Uptown corner.
 (The Stein’s pop-up is still in business as well.)
-She’s committed to using coffee from micro roasters like Heart Roasters, Quills Coffee, Roseline Coffee, and Ruby.
-The shop offers cuppings to the public twice a month, where the passionate staff walks customers through the sensory experience of tasting coffee.
+She’s committed to using coffee from micro roasters like Heart Roasters, Quills Coffee, Roseline Coffee, and Ruby, and offers cuppings to the public twice a month where the staff walks customers through the sensory experience of tasting coffee.

 New Orleans has hit the big time now, with an Ace Hotel and attached Stumptown coffee shop.
 And just because Stumptown doesn't hail from New Orleans originally doesn’t mean it has discarded the historic coffee culture here.
 As Stumptown’s first Southern outpost, this shop is focusing on cold brew coffee (you know, ‘cuz it’s hot here), including refreshing coffee drinks like the "Endless Summer," a coffee variation on the mint julep.
 (Don’t worry, it still has all the awesome hot-brewing techniques in play.)

-Jonathan and Darlene Riethmaier moved to New Orleans from Washington, DC to open their dream: Mammoth Espresso’s sleek, retro-modern, family-friendly, high-quality coffee bar.
-With beans from Madcap Coffee, pastries from Scout Bakery, and Jonathan’s excellent technique, this is a place you’ll be going back to.
-They want to bring their love and appreciation of coffee to their customers as well, as demonstrated by the One & One double espresso -- one with steamed milk and one without -- that is ideal for understanding the nuances of the coffee and espresso process.
+Jonathan and Darlene Riethmaier moved to New Orleans from Washington, DC to open their dream: Mammoth Espresso, a sleek, retro-meets-modern, family-friendly coffee bar.
+With beans from Madcap, pastries from Levee Baking Company, and Jonathan’s excellent brewing technique, this is a place you’ll be going back to.

-Much more than a kick-ass coffee shop, Arrow hosts Thai food pop-ups for lunch, sells bouquets of flowers from Pistil & Stamen, features pastries by Port City Pantry, and in general provides a laid-back space perfect for eating, drinking, and reading the coolest magazines published.
+Much more than a kick-ass coffee shop, Arrow hosts dim sum and taco pop-ups for lunch, sells bouquets of flowers from Pistil & Stamen, features pastries by Port City Pantry, and in general provides a laid-back space perfect for eating, drinking, and reading the coolest magazines published.
 The dedicated staff pull delicious espresso drinks with Four Barrel coffee.

 Using language to suggest that the caffeine addiction served here is an illicit one (referencing "dealers," "addicts," and "fixes"), Addiction wants you to know that it "gets" you.
 The logo is a picture of literal coffeeheads -- the generic man & woman outline with coffee cups for heads.
 Try the Miss Tracy’s Addiction Special, which is an espresso blended with coconut milk, honey, cinnamon, and cayenne pepper (also available iced).
 It's definitely willing to enable you in cultivating your coffee habit.

-This teeny-tiny (seriously, itsy-bitsy) shop tucked away in the French Quarter has brought the new wave of coffee (i.e. non-chicory) to Downtown residents and visitors for over three years.
-Using beans from CREMA, Extracto, and BeanFruit Coffee Company, Spitfire turns out consistently excellent brews in a high-traffic neighborhood.
-It's also partnered up with local bakery Scout to provide high-quality treats to go with its high-quality java.
+This little shop tucked away in the French Quarter has brought the new wave of coffee (i.e., non-chicory) to Downtown residents and tourists for over four years.
+Using beans from CREMA, Extracto, and BeanFruit Coffee Company, Spitfire turns out consistently excellent brews in this high-traffic neighborhood.
+You’ll probably have to get yours to go, as there are only four stools in the 250sqft space.

-This funky coffee shop has turned its small coffee roaster into a powerhouse, having transitioned from roasting for its shop only to selling its product all over town.
-Recently, it also branched out into how coffee can be consumed, partnering with NOLA Brewing and Left Hand Brewing to create a coffee saison.
+This funky shop transitioned from roasting beans for its own use to selling them all over town.
+It’s also branched out into how java can be consumed, partnering with NOLA Brewing and Left Hand to create a coffee saison, as well as rocking a nitro cold-brew coffee on tap.
 Yum.